inesortega/neuralGAM/cran-comments.md

 In this version, the package is loaded without performing the Python dependencies installation, warning the user using a package start-up message that required dependencies are not found.
 To assist the user with Python dependencies installation, we have included a new function `install_neuralGAM()` which helps the user set up a working Python environment using `miniconda`.

-We have included a instruction on the tests to skip them on CRAN since a working Python installation with the required dependencies is not guaranteed on CRAN machines.
+We have included a instruction on the tests and examples to skip them on CRAN since a working Python installation with the required dependencies is not guaranteed on CRAN machines.

+## CRAN comments after initial submission

+> Please add \value to .Rd files regarding exported methods and explain the functions results in the documentation.
+Please write about the structure of the output (class) and also what the output means.
+(If a function does not return a value, please document that too, e.g. \value{No return value, called for side effects} or similar)
+>Missing Rd-tags:
+>     install_neuralGAM.Rd: \value

+Added return value to install_neuralGAM.Rd

+>\dontrun{} should only be used if the example really cannot be executed (e.g. because of missing additional software, missing API keys, ...) by the user.
+That's why wrapping examples in \dontrun{} adds the comment ("# Not run:") as a warning for the user.
+Does not seem necessary.
+Please replace \dontrun with \donttest.

+\dontrun is needed since the library needs additional software (Python dependencies which can be installed using `install_neuralGAM()`), following a similar strategy as other R packages with Python dependencies such as (Keras)[https://github.com/rstudio/keras] and (Tensorflow)[https://github.com/rstudio/tensorflow].

+> Please unwrap the examples if they are executable in < 5 sec, or replace dontrun{} with \donttest{}.

+As in the previous case, examples cannot be unwrapped since additional software is needed to run the tests.

 ## Local R CMD check results